maurapintor/maurapintor.github.io/_pages/cv.md

 * 2020/06 Program Committee at [CVPR 2020 Workshop on Adversarial Machine Learning in Computer Vision](https://adv-workshop-2020.github.io/)

 ## Talks and Posters
+* 2023/09 Presented "Foundations of Machine Learning and its Application to Cybersecurity" (co-lecturer with [Luca Demetrio](https://zangobot.github.io)) at the Summer School on Security and Privacy in the Age of AI, organized by the [DistriNet Research Unit at KU Leuven](https://distrinet.cs.kuleuven.be).
 * 2023/07 Presented "Towards Machine Learning Models that We Can Trust: Hacking and (properly) Testing AI" at the ARTISAN Summer School 2023 (Role and effects of ARTificial Intelligence in Secure ApplicatioNs) in Vienna, Austria.
 * 2023/05 Presented "Machine Learning Security: Lessons Learned and Future Challenges" at the Hamburg University of Technology (TUHH), Hamburg, Germany.
 * 2022/11 Presented "Indicators of Attack Failure: Debugging and Improving Optimization of Adversarial Examples" at [NeurIPS 2022](https://proceedings.neurips.cc/paper_files/paper/2022/hash/91ffdc5e2f12436d99914418e38d0a09-Abstract-Conference.html)